Flare: Maritime distress signal

-Red flares, either sent as a rocket or held in the hand, are widely recognized as a maritime distress signal.
+Modern red distress signals are mentioned by the United States Bureau of Mines as early as 1959, where they state "12 handheld rocket-propelled parachute red flare distress signals" are to be used by ocean going ships.
+The color red was eventually incorporated for use in the United States on 17 December 1979 as part of a "Universal color language".
+Red distress rockets and/or flares are now internationally recognized symbols that indicate a ship in distress.
 The International Convention for the Safety of Life at Sea (SOLAS) has standards for visual signals, including both handheld and aerial flares.
 Handheld flares must burn for at least one minute at an average luminosity of 15,000 candelas, while aerial flares must burn for at least 40 seconds with a 30,000-candela average luminosity.
-Both should burn in a bright red color.
-Nations that are members of SOLAS require vessels to carry visual signals on board.